Pandaqi/Pandaqi-Blog/pandaqi-blog/content/boardgames/swiftsmash-saga/racesmack/index.md

 In another game, I'd have made the rules text bigger + copied it to the other side so it was readable in two directions.
 But that just doesn't work here, unless I destroy the simple material and rules.
 Is that worth it?
 I didn't think so.
 Reading a single short sentence, perhaps a bit from the side, is the least of your troubles in a chaotic fast-reaction game like this.

 {{% remark %}}
-This is also why I'm glad I changed the rules to "if multiple Rules cards are played, none of them work".
-This means Rules cards won't happen _so often_ that you're annoyed at having to read them.
+This is also why I'm glad I changed the rules to "if multiple Rules Cards are played, pick the highest".
+This requires you to focus on the actual _content_ of all Rule Cards anyway, at least for a brief second, to find the highest one.
+Which isn't much different from reading that one sentence on it.
+And in any case, only ONE of them is true, so it doesn't overwhelm.
 {{% /remark %}}

 As so often happens, a game that was vague and a struggle at first, became one of my favorites.
 A nice theme, simple rules and cards but slightly deeper gameplay, and all around a solid product.
 I was probably able to find slightly better solutions (and visual designs) _because_ I took a bit longer on this one and discarded my initial vague ideas.

 Sometimes it's worth pushing through an idea that doesn't seem to work at first.
 Sometimes it's not.
-It's hard to judge which one it is every time, but it feels I guessed correctly now.
+It's hard to judge which one it is every time.
+You just gotta try your best, make the thing, and let others judge its worth.

 This game was never intended to be released with this "first batch" of SwiftSmash games.
 I wrote it down as "very optional" and listed it for the second batch.
-But, well, things happen, it turned out there was a pot of gold on the other side, and here we are.
+But, well, things happen, I thought I had something good enough to make now, and here we are.

 It did make it hard to "place" this game in the ranking for SwiftSmash Games.
 (I usually present these in order of complexity, so new people can try the simplest one first.)
 It's simple, but also very text-reliant.
 It's simple, but also longer than the other games.
 So I ended up placing it middle of the pack anyway.
 We'll see if that changes _next year_, when I'll probably close off the series with 4 more games.